schw4rzlicht/twitch2ma/README.md

 `twitch2ma` listens to the respective universe/channel combination and locks configured commands and parameters when the channel value drops below 100%.
 This allows for a more flexible way of allowing or denying viewers' input.

+When sACN is configured for a channel or parameter, it overrides `timeout` settings for that channel or parameter.

 Additionally a `lockMessage` can be configured which is sent to Twitch chat when viewers try to execute a locked command/parameters.

 ## Usage